-Emergency preparedness at the community level is lead by your local Municipality, with support by the County, First Responders, and other agencies including Public Health.
-In most cases emergency response is lead by the First Responders (Police, Fire and EMS) and your local Municipality, with support from the County and other agencies such as Public Health when necessary.
+Emergency preparedness at the community level is led by the local Municipality, with support by the County, First Responders, and other agencies including Public Health.
+In most, cases emergency response is led by the First Responders (Police, Fire and EMS) and the local Municipality, with support from the County and other agencies such as Public Health when necessary.
 The Province has oversight of this work through the Office of the Fire Marshall and Emergency Management of Ontario;

 The following is a tool that may be used to assist your neighbourhood in creating an emergency response plan: